Is it possible to forge a new kind of relationship with the ecological community we in English call, perhaps, unceremoniously, peat bog?

 At a tender accumulation of just 1mm per year, the process is slower than slow.
 In the slow period of human evolution, cutting peat to burn and grow food seemed just a nibble around the edges.
 But now, in full Anthropomode, the extraction is leviathan; industrialized, packaged, and shipped in plastic wraps to a peak of ignorance.

-As with all living systems classified in English, the words peat and bog seem somewhat inadequate in describing the exquisite symbiosis and delicate processes of interconnectedness in these places ~ the kind of life-love I call Fluminism.
+As with all living systems classified in English, the words “peat” and “bog” together seem somewhat inadequate in describing the exquisite symbiosis and delicate processes of interconnectedness in these places ~ the kind of life-love I call Fluminism.
 These processes, in the name of a tiny minority of humans earning a living, are now being destroyed like there’s no tomorrow; cut, ploughed, burned, dried, stolen, degraded, and eroded.
 The critical second law of thermodynamics in living systems, otherwise known as entropy, is unleashed.
-A working system in near equilibrium becomes a gaping hole of profound loss.
+A steadier state of life-creating disequilibrium (Margulis/Lovelock) becomes a gaping hole of profound loss.

 If ever there was a time when we ought to value natural processes capable of locking millions of tons of carbon into the ground, it’s now.